Back to Blog

 So what do you do?

-Keep in mind that as a facilitator it’s not up to you whether the group has gotten off topic.
+Keep in mind that as a facilitator it’s not up to you to decide whether the group has gotten off topic.
 It’s up to the group.
 Your job is to give the group the tools to enable them to decide whether they’ve gotten off topic, and if so, to help redirect them.

-Even just by itself, time boxing can help groups stay focused.
-By setting a timebox, many groups will naturally stay more focused on the topic at hand because they are aware that there is a time limit to their discussion.
+Even just by itself, the timeboxing model can help groups stay on track.
+By setting a timebox, many agile teams will naturally stay more focused on the topic at hand because they are aware that there is a time limit to their discussion.
 In other words, these teams self-regulate - a primary goal of timeboxing!

-You can repeat this process of time boxing + roman voting as many times as necessary until the conversation naturally comes to a halt, or the group indicates it is ready to move on.
+You can repeat this process of timeboxing + roman voting as many times as necessary until the conversation naturally comes to a halt, or the group indicates it is ready to move on.